Brionconroy/coffee-social-react/README.md

 ## Introduction

+The concept of the site came to my when i was looking around the internet for information on differnt coffee machines to percous. after i got one the real trubole shooting started. i was going from formum to forum trying to sift throught the information i was looking for. i thought it might be a better idea to create a space for coffee inthosast to come to gether to be able to ask questions and in general selibrate coffee.
-The Coffee Social API is Back-end database that caters for my front-end React project, the Coffee Social. the coffee Social is a social site for coffee lovers to post or blog about there coffee jerney and or to trubble shoot there coffee recipes.
+The Coffee Social API is Front-End React App, the Coffee Social.
+The coffee Social is a social site for coffee lovers to post or blog about there coffee jerney and or to trouble shoot there coffee recipes.
 The site allows an Admin user to login using a pre-registered login(superuser) from there the Admin-user can create, read, update and delete(CRUD) Profiles, post and comments.
 This website also allows a users to create a login, make a post on the wbesite and view an edit the there posts and comment/like others.

-To create this website Agile principles where used.
-The frameworks used were django and Django rest framwork.

  + This is a link to my live website [Live site](https://coffee-social-react-9c0fd55d8b45.herokuapp.com/)
  + This is a link to my Repo [Repo](https://github.com/Brionconroy/coffee-social-react)